Sequential Solution Concepts in Cooperative Games with Generalized Characteristic Functions: Introduction

 \subsection{Related Work}

-Classical cooperative game theory originated in the pioneering work of \citet{von1947theory}.
-Soon after, foundational solution concepts such as the core~\citep{gillies1959solutions}, the nucleolus~\citep{schmeidler1969nucleolus}, and the Shapley value~\citep{Shapley1953} were introduced.
-The study of online coalition formation is relatively recent: \citet{flammini2021onlinecoalition} addressed the problem in its general form, \citet{bullinger2023onlineonlinecoalitionrandom} considered random arrivals, and \citet{bullinger2025stabilityonlineformation} studied stability in this setting.
-In parallel, \citet{lehrer2013core} examined dynamic cooperative games in which the worth of a coalition varies over time, while \citet{habis2010note,kranich2005core} extended the concept of the core to dynamic environments.
-Some other works consider the characterisation of solutions concepts that satisfy modification of the Shapley properties for classical cooperative games. \citet{van2002axiomatizationshapley} use Efficiency Null Player and an additional property fairness defined appropriately for cooperative games, to characterize the Shapley value. \citet{casajus2013nullshapley} modify the null player property to obtain a class of solutions.
-Several other works propose alternative properties that characterize the Shapley Value \citep{hamiache2001associated, casajus2014shapley}.
+Classical cooperative game theory originated with the seminal work of \citet{von1947theory}.
+Soon thereafter, foundational solution concepts such as the core~\citep{gillies1959solutions}, the nucleolus~\citep{schmeidler1969nucleolus}, and the Shapley value~\citep{Shapley1953} were introduced.
+The study of online coalition formation is comparatively recent: \citet{flammini2021onlinecoalition} addressed the problem in its general form, \citet{bullinger2023onlineonlinecoalitionrandom} analyzed settings with random arrivals, and \citet{bullinger2025stabilityonlineformation} examined stability in this context.
+In parallel, \citet{lehrer2013core} studied dynamic cooperative games in which the worth of a coalition evolves over time, while \citet{habis2010note,kranich2005core} extended the notion of the core to dynamic environments.
+Other strands of the literature focus on characterizing solution concepts that satisfy variants of the Shapley axioms for classical cooperative games.
+In particular, \citet{van2002axiomatizationshapley} employ efficiency, the null-player property, and fairness (appropriately defined for cooperative games) to characterize the Shapley value, while \citet{casajus2013nullshapley} modify the null-player property to obtain a broader class of solutions.
+Several other works propose alternative axiom systems characterizing the Shapley value \citep{hamiache2001associated, casajus2014shapley}.

-Online cooperative games, where agents arrive sequentially and are incentivised to satisfy properties such as immediate participation, have been studied in monotone coalitional games by \citet{zhangearlyarrivalcooperative} and in cost-sharing games by \citet{zhaocostsharing}.
-Axiomatic approaches for online cooperative games were explored by \citet{aziz2025participation}, while \citet{zhang2025coalitionsflycooperativegames} developed stable online coalition formation mechanisms aimed at maximizing social welfare.
-However, in all these models, the worth is still defined for coalitions of agents, not for sequences.
-By contrast, our work focuses on cooperative games in which the worth depends explicitly on sequences, and one of the objectives is to incentivize an optimal arrival sequence rather than merely incentivizing early arrival.
+Online cooperative games, in which agents arrive sequentially and are incentivized to satisfy properties such as immediate participation, have been studied for monotone coalitional games by \citet{zhangearlyarrivalcooperative} and for cost-sharing games by \citet{zhaocostsharing}.
+Axiomatic frameworks for online cooperative games were developed by \citet{aziz2025participation}, while \citet{zhang2025coalitionsflycooperativegames} proposed stable online coalition formation mechanisms aimed at maximizing social welfare.
+However, across all these models, worth is still defined over coalitions of agents rather than over sequences.